Skip to content

 If your dog reacts to specific cues (like picking up keys or putting on shoes), practice these actions without leaving.
 Doing these things repeatedly without following through with leaving can help break the association between the cues and the anxiety of your husband’s departure.

-Consider professional help
+Use professional help if needed

 If your dog’s separation anxiety is severe, it may be helpful to consult a professional dog trainer or behaviorist.
 They can provide tailored training strategies.
 In some cases, your vet might recommend calming supplements or medications to help ease the anxiety.